anton-g/hackathon-runner/README.md

 You can read a bit more from the development [here](https://dev.to/awnton/do-hackathon-runner-devlog-1-28pd).

+IMAGE

 ## Running for development

-### Prerequisites
+### Dependencies

-HACKATHON RUNNER have two external dependencies, Postgres and Redis.
+HACKATHON RUNNER have one required external dependency, Postgres.

 Postgres is the database used to store the results for the top lists.
 To set it up locally you can use any of the methods described [here](https://www.postgresql.org/download/).

-Redis is used to distribute the messages sent by the server if it's run across multiple nodes (ie to make sure all players are visible to everyone else).
-Follow [this guide](https://redis.io/topics/quickstart) to set it up on your machine.

-> This is in practice a rather unneccesary performance improvement unless the game is used by lots and lots of people, so you can disable redis by replacing `RedisIoAdapter` with `IoAdapter` in [`main.ts`](https://github.com/anton-g/hackathon-runner/blob/main/server/src/main.ts#L10).
+> There is also an optional dependency in Redis, but you can [read more below](<#using-redis-(optional)>) if that is relevant.

 ### Server

 To run the server:

-1. Create a `.env` file in `/server` and set the environment variables to the correct values:
+1. Create a `.env` file in `/server` and set the environment variables to the values corresponding to your Postgres database:

 ```text
 DB_HOST=localhost